hamzashamoun96/Reading-notes/Read4.md

 * Each new version of HTML was designed to be an improvement on the last version.
-* Doctypes is a tage shoul each script begin with to declare to the browser which version of HTML the developer are using.
+* Doctypes is a tag should each script begin with to declare to the browser which version of HTML the developer are using.
 * Block Level Elements will always appear to start on a new line in the browser window.